-- Founder and former president of Veteran Feminists of America
+* Founder and former president of Veteran Feminists of America

-- Co-founder of the National Women’s Political Caucus
+* Co-founder of the National Women’s Political Caucus

-- Former member of the National Organization for Women
+* Former member of the National Organization for Women

-In 1971, when Ceballos was the president of NOW’s New York chapter, she appeared as a panel member in a debate on feminism with author Norman Mailer and others.
-There, Ceballos [made] the case that women had not only a right, but a duty, “to have a voice in running the world.”
+In 1971, when Ceballos was the president of NOW’s New York chapter, she appeared as a panel member in a “Dialogue on Women’s Liberation” with author Norman Mailer and others.
+There, Ceballos made the case that women had not only a right, but a duty, “to have a voice in running the world.”
 In the course of the proceedings, she mocked the societal tendency to pigeonhole women in the roles of mother and homemaker.
-Ceballos cited, for instance, a woman in a cleaning-product commercial who “gets an orgasm when she gets a shiny floor.”
+For instance, Ceballos derided a woman in a cleaning-product commercial who “gets an orgasm when she gets a shiny floor.”
 The 1971 Ceballos-Mailer debate was subsequently turned into a documentary by filmmakers D.A.
 Pennebaker and Chris Hegedus, entitled Town Bloody Hall.

-In the early summer of 1975, Ceballos was NOW’s [representative] at the International Women’s Year Conference in Mexico City.
-That same year, she established a [public relations] firm that subsequently launched a “New Feminist Talent” speaker’s bureau which focused on scheduling and promoting lectures on women’s issues.
+In the early summer of 1975, Ceballos was NOW’s representative at the International Women’s Year Conference in Mexico City.
+That same year, she established a public-relations firm that subsequently launched a “New Feminist Talent” speaker’s bureau which focused on scheduling and promoting lectures on women’s issues.

 In 2012 Ceballos received the Kate Millet Award, named after the feminist literary and social critic best known for her 1970 book Sexual Politics, a broadside against patriarchy in Western society and literature.

-Reminiscing about her years as a feminist activist in the Sixties, Ceballos has said, “It was a feeling of power, that if there’s a sisterhood—that we all want to change society—we can do it.”
-In 2013 she [lamented], “Today we are up against Conservatives who want to take away the gains we’ve won and sadly, often led by women who once fought us, now use the power we’ve earned for them to support the patriarchal system.”
+Reminiscing about her years as a feminist activist in the Sixties, Ceballos once said, “It was a feeling of power, that if there’s a sisterhood—that we all want to change society—we can do it.”
+In 2012 she lamented, “Today we are up against Conservatives who want to take away the gains we’ve won and sadly, often led by women who once fought us, now use the power we’ve earned for them to support the patriarchal system.”
 “Still,” added Ceballos, “I have faith that today’s young feminists will pick up the banner and keep us on our march for complete equality worldwide.”